Monte Carlo event generation of neutrino-electron scattering: Numerical analysis

-Tokai-to-Kamioka (T2K)~\cite{Abe:2013hdq} is a long-baseline neutrino oscillation experiment that consists of near detectors, such as INGRID (to monitor the beam) and ND280, and the far detector SK.
-The neutrino flux is composed mostly of either neutrinos or antineutrinos depending on whether the magnetic field focuses positively or negatively charged decaying particles (pions and kaons).
-Super-Kamiokande measures the beam of oscillated neutrinos after they propagate a distance of about 295 km.
+Tokai-to-Kamioka (T2K)~\cite{Abe:2011ks} is a long-baseline neutrino oscillation experiment in which the neutrinos produced in the J-PARC accelerator center in Tokai travel a distance of about 295 km, aiming to interact in the Super-Kamiokande laboratory.
+The neutrino flux is composed mostly of muon neutrinos or antineutrinos.

 T2K performs experimental analyses aiming to measure parameters of the neutrino oscillations model~\cite{Tanabashi:2018oca}.
 The disappearance signal $\nu_\mu\not\rightarrow\nu_\mu$ is used to measure the $|\Delta m_{23}^2|$ and $\sin^2\theta_{23}$ oscillation parameters.
-The dominant oscillation mode at T2K is $\nu_\mu\rightarrow\nu_\tau$, however more experimentally useful is a subleading mode $\nu_\mu\rightarrow\nu_e$, which is sensitive to the values of $\theta_{13}$ and $CP$ violation phase.
-Electron neutrinos are measured at the SK mainly via the CCQE scattering.
+The dominant oscillation mode at T2K is $\nu_\mu\rightarrow\nu_\tau$, yet the neutrino energies are too low to produce a charged lepton $\tau$ at the oscillation maximum.
+Instead, one can measure the subleading appearance mode $\nu_\mu\rightarrow\nu_e$, which is sensitive to the values of $\theta_{13}$ and $CP$-violating phase.
+Electron neutrinos are measured in the SK detector mostly via the CCQE scattering.
 The SK identifies electron neutrinos `electron-like' events because it can distinguish electron and muon Cherenkov rings.
-Hence, it is important to estimate a background coming from the $\nu\,e\rightarrow\nu\,e$ events.
+Hence, it is important to estimate the background coming from the $\nu\,e\rightarrow\nu\,e$ interactions.

-The predicted unoscillated T2K flux in the neutrino mode, taken from Refs.~\cite{Abe:2012av,SK_beam}, is shown in the top plot of Fig.~\ref{Fig:T2K_SK_flux}, while the oscillated flux is presented in the bottom one.
-To compute the oscillated flux, we used the best fit values of neutrino oscillation parameters for the normal ordering of neutrino masses~\cite{Tanabashi:2018oca}: $\sin^2\theta_{13}=2.241\times10^{-2}$, $\sin^2\theta_{23}=0.558$, $\Delta m_{32}^2 = 2.449\times10^{-3}$~eV$^2$, and neglected the effect of the $CP$ violation.
+The predicted unoscillated T2K flux in the neutrino mode, taken from Refs.~\cite{Abe:2012av,SK_beam}, is shown in the top plot of Fig.~\ref{Fig:T2K_SK_flux}, while the bottom panel presents the oscillated one.
+To compute the oscillated flux, we used the best fit values of neutrino oscillation parameters for the normal ordering of neutrino masses~\cite{Tanabashi:2018oca}: $\sin^2\theta_{13}=2.241\times10^{-2}$, $\sin^2\theta_{23}=0.558$, $\Delta m_{32}^2 = 2.449\times10^{-3}$~eV$^2$, and neglected the effects of the smaller parameter $\Delta m_{21}^2$, which contribution to the effective neutrino mass splitting is less than 2\%~\cite{Adamson:2013whj}, and the $CP$ violation.

-In Table~\ref{Tab:results}, we collect information about the composition of the T2K neutrino beam at the SK and predicted numbers of electron-like events broken down according to their origin.
-A distribution of the electron-like events as a function of neutrino energy is shown in Fig.~\ref{Fig:T2K}.
+In Table~\ref{Tab:results}, we collect information about the composition of the T2K neutrino beam at the SK and show the predicted fractions of electron-like events broken down according to their origin.
+The overall protons-on-target (POT) normalization is arbitrary, and we are concerned only about the relative fractions.
+We present the distribution of the electron-like events with the breakdown into interaction modes as a function of neutrino energy in Fig.~\ref{Fig:T2K}.